vcuculo/ofxMultiSpeakerSoundPlayer/README.md

     void playTo(int speaker);

-where `speaker` get a value between 0 and 3, with the following meaning:
+where `speaker` is a value between 0 and 3, with the following meaning:

 * **0** send to rear speakers (R+L)
 * **1** send to side speakers (R+L)